maximum-maximum/ContingencyTableAnalysis/README.md

 ### `detail(model)`

 The detail function returns detailed results for models of interest from the results of various models obtained by the model function.
-This takes model as an argument.
+This takes `model` as an argument.

 ## Example

-For an example analysis, consider the following square contingency table.
+For an example analysis, consider the following 4 x 4 square contingency table.

 | ＼  | Y_1 | Y_2 | Y_3 | Y_4 |
 | --- | --- | --- | --- | --- |